sa35577/smart-scheduler/README.md

 The goal of this app is to be able to interact with the application, either through some voice assistant or some other means to create your itinerary for the day.

+## 🎥 Demo

+Check out the demo video on [YouTube](https://youtu.be/5lxNRZoPjZU).
+It is based on the CLI version currently.

 ## Setup Instructions